Composting toilet TROBOLO KersaBœm in the garden

 The principle of a composting toilet is very simple.
 As described above, the excretions are collected to be subsequently processed into compost and returned to nature in a nutritious state.
 However, the method of composting can vary depending on the model.
 The individual construction determines whether only a pre-composting or a complete composting, meaning a complete conversion of the excretions to compost, occurs in the toilet interior.
 In this case, the capacity of the collection container is particularly decisive.
 Models with a capacity between 20 and 200 litres usually only catch the excretions and store them until the container has reached its full capacity and the excretions have reached a certain level of pre-composting.
 To speed up the fermentation process and reduce the volume of the excretions, heaters or heating rods of stirring units (electric or manual) are often used in the collection container.
 It’s eventually emptied and the waste is disposed of on the garden compost or a central collection point where it is fully composted after a rest period.

 In the case of composting toilets with an integrated composter, the decomposition of the collected excretions takes place directly and completely in a special bioreactor.
 Since the transformation of the excretions into finished compost soil usually takes 24 months, the collection container usually requires a capacity of several hundred litres to ensure the decomposition.
 In addition to this, the air supply in toilets with integrated composters must inevitably be regulated.
 On the one hand, oxygen is essential for the composting process and on the other hand, it produces decomposition gases and heat that have to be diverted now and then.
 This task is performed by a ventilation system.
 Depending on the model, this is done either by electrical exhaust air which increases the cost of electricity and requires a power connection, however, or it’s carried out by exhaust air variant that does not require electricity, but which makes use of the chimney effect.
 Thanks to this effect, the ascending warm air emerging during the rotting process is directed outwards.
-Depending on the design, toilets with integrated composters also require additional electrical accessories such as rotary vessels, heating rods or stirring units to keep the composting process going.
-However, more sophisticated models can do without electricity and thus increase their environmental balance even further.

 In the case of models with collection containers as well as those with integrated composters, the use of the toilets ultimately hardly differs from that of a conventional toilet.
 Both the sitting position and the performance of the ‘business’ are identical.
 The flush is the only thing that is missing since an excess of liquid would disturb the composting process or would completely prevent it.
 Instead, litter is added to the excretions.
 Although this may be somewhat unusual when first using such a toilet, it has both financial and environmental benefits: water is a precious commodity and the waterless operation of the toilet not only saves water entirely, but also doesn’t require complex reprocessing.
 What’s more, the acquisition costs of the composting toilet are neutralised within a short time.